BlyatBoio/Complete_Cubesat_Codebase/Avionics/Bootloader-Files/README.txt

-    Delete any files that are pre-installed with micropython onto the hard-drive of the pico These may look similar to what eventaually ends up on there but just delete them Go into the exemplar-cubesat-files folder and drag every file from it into the pico rename fseventd to .fseventd (github doesent like uploading files with . at the start) hit CTRL S for good luck, unplug replug in the Pico and it should be functional
+    Delete any files that are pre-installed with micropython onto the hard-drive of the pico These may look similar to what eventaually ends up on there but just delete them Go into the exemplar-cubesat-files folder and drag every file from it into the pico Rename fseventd to .fseventd and _code to ._code (github doesent like uploading files with . at the start) Hit CTRL S for good luck, unplug replug in the Pico and it should be functional

 IMPORTANT: USE THE EXACT FILE INCLUDED IN THIS REPOSITORY OR VERSION:8.0.3 NO OTHER VERSION OF THE BOOT LOADER WILL FUNCITON WITH THE REST OF THE CODEBASE!!!!
 EVEN THE .UTF FROM THE PI-PICO SITE ITSELF WILL DOWNLOAD AN INCOMPATABLE VERSION